Probabilistic patient risk profiling with pair-copula constructions: Methodology: Vine copula-based classifiers probabilistic patient risk profiling

-In Section \ref{sec:data-statcomp}, we will apply the vine copula-based classifier in a real clinical data set with unbalanced classes and compare its classification performance with logistic regression and random forests.
 As a visual illustration of copula-based classifiers, we consider a bivariate, binary classification scenario where data are generated from copulas (see \autoref{sec:app-dgp}). \autoref{fig:rflogcop-cont} shows the estimated classification decision boundaries by logistic regression, random forests, and a copula-based classifier, both in-sample and out-of-sample, along with overall nll scores.
 Even though the true data-generating process includes copulas, and thus the copula-based classifier is expected to be the best, \autoref{fig:rflogcop-cont} highlights key reasons empirically: (i) nonlinearity: logistic regression with default (linear) predictors does not capture interactions or nonlinear relationships; (ii) high variance of probability estimates in sparse regions: random forests can model nonlinear boundaries but often result in less confident probability predictions for sparse regions; (iii) copula flexibility: a correctly specified copula-based classifier can capture dependence patterns in tail and central regions, leading to more confident probabilistic assignments.
-A similar pattern emerges in \autoref{fig:rflogcop-mixed}, where one variable is continuous and the other is ordinal.

-\section{Probabilistic patient risk profiling}
+\subsection{Probabilistic patient risk profiling}

 A common clinical question is, "How likely is it that a given patient will experience an adverse outcome?"
 For example, one might want to predict the probability (risk) of developing postoperative serious complications following bowel surgeries.
 Knowing such probabilities can guide medical decisions, such as shortened hospital stays and discharge with remote monitoring devices.